-Onslaught of the smart machines has been added to your bookmarks.
+Onslaught of the smart machines has been saved

 How should organizations capitalize on and cope with cognitive technologies in the workplace?
 Should they simply designate the last person to leave the office, schedule their departure date, and point out the location of the light switch?